13573

 Consumer internet businesses like Expedia grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-It's very expensive for Expedia to acquire new users as the company has spent 60.2% of its gross profit on sales and marketing expenses over the last year.
-This inefficiency indicates a highly competitive environment with little differentiation between Expedia and its peers.
+It's expensive for Expedia to acquire new users as the company has spent 59.8% of its gross profit on sales and marketing expenses over the last year.
+This relative inefficiency indicates that Expedia's product offering can be easily replicated and that it must continue investing to maintain its growth trajectory.

 Profitability & Free Cash Flow